madebits/madebits.github.io/r/nodejs-grunner.md

 * `--T` - list all tasks and exit.
 * `--D` - dry run, run tasks according to dependencies, but do not invoke task functions.
 * `--P` - by default `--gtask` tasks run blocking one after the other.
 If `--P` is specified they are started non-blocking.
+* `--C` - GRunner does circular dependency loop detection as it runs the tasks.
+If you do not need that functionality, turn it off by specifying this option.

 ##Task Dependencies